dcSpark/sovereign-sdk/examples/rollup-ligero/services/README.md

 # Rollup Ligero Services (Linux)

-This directory contains systemd unit files for running the Sovereign SDK rollup demo, its Ligero proof verifier, the indexer, and the continuous transfers load generator as background services on Linux.
+This directory contains systemd unit files for running the Sovereign SDK rollup demo, its Ligero proof verifier, the indexer, the MCP external server, and the continuous transfers load generator as background services on Linux.

 ## Prerequisites
 - A Linux host with `systemd`